Kings League Spain

-The Kings League is a Spanish seven-a-side football league established in 2022 by former player Gerard Piqué.
+The Kings League is a Spanish seven-a-side football league established in late 2022 by former football player Gerard Piqué.
 The league features rules that differ from traditional football regulations, such as a tie-breaker penalty shootout, unlimited substitutions, and the implementation of secret weapons, to add an element of dynamism and entertainment to the games.

 Format

 The Kings League follows an Apertura and Clausura-style format in which each season is divided into two splits: the Winter Split and the Summer Split.
 Both splits have their league stage and playoffs.
 During the league stage, the twelve teams play eleven matchdays and face every other team once.
 Based on their rankings at the end of the league stage, the top eight teams advance to the playoffs.
 Each matchday features six forty-minute matches, divided into two twenty-minute halves, played consecutively on the same ground.

 For the inaugural season, players were given the opportunity to apply and were selected through a draft process that took place on 27 December 2022.
 Prospective players underwent physical and skill testing before the top prospects were drafted.
 Each team can have twelve players on the roster: the draft involved selecting ten players, with the two additional roster slots reserved for guest players.
 These players are known as the 11th and 12th Players, usually footballers or streamers.
 The 12th player can change on each match day, while the 11th player is meant to stay with the team for the entire season.